austinProGit/scheduler/src/README.txt

 Batch Processing
 The administrator has a folder containing all of the Courses Needed PDF files.
 The admin enters the destination directory with command ‘destination [path]’.
-Then, he enters the hours per semester with command ‘hours [numberOfHoursPerSemester]’.
 Then, he begins batch process execution with command ‘batch [directoryOfNeededCourseFiles], [destinationDirectoryName]’.
 Valid results will be found in the destination folder.
 Invalid inputs will result in no corresponding output, and an error message will be displayed.

 AI Output Interpretation
 After scheduling, the user will receive an output in the form of a decimal value between 0 and 1, where 0 reflects that the